steqeq/0000/docs/reference/env-variables.rst

         | 1: WGP mode.
 The waves of a workgroup are distributed across all 4 SIMD32’s within a workgroup.

     * - | ``GPU_FORCE_BLIT_COPY_SIZE``
-        | Specifies the threshold size in KB, under which blit is forced instead of SDMA.
+        | Specifies the threshold size in KB, under which blit is forced instead of system direct memory access (SDMA).
-      - 0
+      - ``0``
       -

     * - | ``GPU_FORCE_QUEUE_PROFILING``